-Okay, let’s face it, many of us have an open bottle of wine sitting in our kitchen.
-You probably opened it a few days ago and had a glass or two of red but haven’t had the opportunity to finish enjoying the rest of it.
+Okay, let’s face it, many of us have a bottle of wine sitting in our kitchen.
+You probably opened it a couple days ago and had a glass or two of red.
 Well, if you have no other plans this evening, go ahead and (responsibly) polish it off!
 And while you’re at it, go ask your neighbors if they can do the same.
 Maybe you will even consider having a little impromptu wine tasting party with them—bring some cheese and crackers, a good hummus dip and enjoy!
 But before you think that’s the end of the festivities, think again.
 You’ll need to collect the cork stoppers from each of the bottles for a fun St. Patty’s Day ”cork” tivity with your students the next day!
 (Yes, I will take credit for the term “cork” tivity if it ever catches on!)
 You will be using the corks to create a shamrock stamper for use in your speech sessions.
 And feel free to make many sets of shamrock stampers if you happen to have more than three corks at your disposal!!

 I’ve also included a freebie that you can find in my TpT store.
 Most of my caseload is made up of older students (10-16 year olds) and I didn’t want to leave them out of the fun!
 You can let them decorate a piece of construction paper with a shamrock stamper too, but to make things a bit more challenging, I’ve included a FREE language and comprehension download.

 Use the informative non-fiction text to teach them about the city of Cork and another passage about shamrocks.
 Yes, Cork is a real city in Ireland and it just seemed like the most fitting way to tie in with this “cork-tivity.”
 I included a set of comprehension questions, synonym matching, a map of Ireland and a place to write newly learned facts about the city.
 I hope you and your students find these activities fun and informative!